imjohnathan/lankat-readme/README.md

 ## License

-The analysis and short links feature was inspired by [Dub](https://github.com/dubinc/dub)
+The analysis and short links feature was inspired by [Dub](https://github.com/dubinc/dub).
+The copyright for the data in the demo video at the page header belongs to the original author and is used here solely for testing and demonstration purposes.